MO-W59/auto_service_app/README.md

 Improve visuals of the UI

+Rather than using one stacked widgit would it be better to use multiple windows instead?

 SQLite documentation --> "locking mechanism might not work correctly if the database file is kept on an NFS filesystem." thus if wanting multipe mahcines to access the database a different database is recommended.